iamdurga/iamdurga.github.io/_posts/2022-04-30-nepali-news-classification-with-logistic-regression.md

 # Accuracy of Model
-Our model accuray is only 77.41% while using Logistic Re algorithms.
+Our model accuray is only 77.41% while using Logistic Regression algorithms.

 ```python